-To download Firefox click the banner above and follow the step by step download instructions.
+To download Firefox click this link and follow the step by step download instructions: Firefox browser.

 Once you have downloaded Firefox open your Firefox browser and we will get started on the tutorial.

 The far left button, the back arrow will take you back to the previous webpage you were viewing.
 If you want to jump back several pages click the small down arrow and you will get a list of recently viewed websites.